The-Pikmin/stamen/README.md

 .\venv\Scripts\activate
 ```

-5. Install all project dependencies with `pip install -r requirements-dev.txt`.
+5. Install all project dependencies with `pip install -r requirements.txt`.

 ## Environment Variables

 Create a `.env` file in the root of the repository by copying the example file:
 ```
 cp .env.example .env
 ```